 Here are four of the most effective ways to increase conversions and leads using live chat.

 Live chat can help to establish long-term relationships and have real-time conversations with customers.
-In addition to FAQs, it is an easy and quick way for customers to find the answers they need.
-What’s even better is that customers can use it to interact with businesses.
+For your customers, it’s an easy and quick way to find the answers and for you – easy to set up chat tool helping to interact with them.

 But how will you know what is working for you and what is not?